-Ludovico Lucchesi Palli in Austria at the Raimundspiele Gutenstein
+Ludovico Lucchesi Palli in Austria

 Since 1993, the annual summer Raimundspiele Gutenstein festival has been dedicated to putting on the works of the renowned nineteenth-century Austrian actor-playwright Ferdinand Raimund; he lived in Gutenstein, approximately 70 kilometers southwest of Vienna, and is buried there.
 When Burgtheater actress Andrea Eckert took over as artistic director in 2015, she initially continued with the tradition of showcasing Raimund’s plays, but for this year’s edition of the festival she decided to do things slightly differently.
 She commissioned the Austrian playwright Felix Mitterer whose Passion Play staged in Erl is reviewed on this website) to write a play about Ferdinand Raimund.
 The result is a tragi-comedy that traces the playwright’s somewhat sad life and is entitled Bruderlein fein (Little Brother Fine), the title of Raimund’s most popular song which featured in his play The Farmer as a Millionaire.

 Alongside Johann Nestroy, Ferdinand Raimund is known as one of the key ﬁgures of the Alte-Wiener Volkstheater, a movement of “plays for the people”.
 His famous plays, which often include fairy-tale elements, are the Der Bauer als Millionär, (The Farmer as a Millionaire, 1826), Der Alpenkönig und der Menschenfeind (The King of the Alps, 1828), and Der Verschwender (The Spendthrift, 1834).
 Many of these are still performed on main Viennese stages, including the bastion of Austrian culture the Burgtheater, and the Theater in der Josefstadt.